SporeDB/sporedb/README.md

 We introduce SporeDB as a way to solve these problems using simple (but powerful) techniques.

+*To help the development effort, Bitcoin donations are welcome at `146VpSS56tkvt2ZSXLpwYBjjPR2grf5P9N`.
+Thanks!*

 ## Overview

 The SporeDB architecture is represented in the following figure :